phuocdon25/react-sigma-chatbox/README.md

 Copy the `dist` folder directly into your project and import from it.

 ### 2. Tailwind CSS Configuration
-To ensure the chatbox styles are correctly applied in your target project, update your `tailwind.config.js`.
-Use the following configuration which is verified to work:
+To ensure the chatbox styles are correctly applied in your target project, update your `tailwind.config.js`:

 ```javascript
 /** @type {import('tailwindcss').Config} */